joanh/Physical-Constants/README.md

 # Fundamental Physical Constants
 Joanh
 2015
-Just a bit of gymnastics on data collation, R and Knitr to get the most exact available values of the [physical constants](https://en.wikipedia.org/wiki/Physical_constant).
+Just a bit of gymnastics on data collation, R and Knitr to display the most exact available values of the [physical constants](https://en.wikipedia.org/wiki/Physical_constant).

 ## Data source